jhudsl/Informatics_Research_Leadership/docs/04-informatics_relationships.md

 When guiding your mentee through the publication process, it is a good idea to keep in mind their career goals as you priortize different paper ideas.
 For example a mentee that is interested in pursuing a data engineering career may benefit more from a Software paper than other mentees.

-### Refrences

-1) Mullen, Carol A., and Cindy C. Klimaitis.
-“Defining Mentoring: A Literature Review of Issues, Types, and Applications.”
-Annals of the New York Academy of Sciences 1483, no. 1 (January 2021): 19–35. https://doi.org/10.1111/nyas.14176.